Cour-de-cassation/label/docs/scripts.md

 Import documents from the SDER database with jurisdiction and chamber filter between dates.

-## importAllDocumentsFromSderSince
+## importAllDocumentsFromSderSinceOrBetween

-Import documents from the SDER database since X days.
+Import documents from the SDER database since X days / or with optional param, you give a scope "from --- to".
+- example : command: "importAllDocumentsFromSderSinceOrBetween.js --days 7"
+- example with scope : command: "importAllDocumentsFromSderSinceOrBetween.js --days 7 --to 1"
 ## importChainedDocumentsFromSder

 Import from the SDER database JuriCA decisions to pseudonymise chained with Jurinet decisions that are in the SDER database.